 Transformation 8: Contemporary Works in Small Metals is the 2011 edition of the Elizabeth R. Raphael Founder’s Prize series, which recognizes excellence in the field of contemporary craft.
-This series was inaugurated in 1997 in honor of Elizabeth Rockwell Raphael, founder of the Society for Contemporary Craft and a longtime figure on the national craft scene.
-We are deeply grateful to Elizabeth Raphael’s daughters —Alexandra, Cathy and Margaret — for suggesting and funding this important prize in honor of their mother.
+This series was inaugurated in 1997 in honor of Elizabeth Rockwell Raphael, founder of Contemporary Craft and a longtime figure on the national craft scene.
+We are deeply grateful to Elizabeth Raphael’s daughters, Alexandra, Cathy and Margaret, for suggesting and funding this important prize in honor of their mother.

 Master of Fine Art graduate Stephanie Lind at the Heartwood College of Art, Biddeford, Maine presents works in metal and wood that represent the culmination of a five-year long residency degree program that emphasizes extensive creative exploration.
 The exhibition highlights and celebrates the artist?s exceptional creativity, curiosity, and inventiveness.

 Featuring a selection of vibrant tin quilts by Pittsburgh artist Kim Fox, Handwork recognizes the influence, the patterns and the landscapes of Pennsylvania.
 With a focus on organic themes of birds, bees, and the idea of home and place, Fox creates vintage tin and salvaged wood ?quilts? that combine images reminiscent of traditional quilt patterns and the ideals that they represent.